amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

     ![replace profiler image](../images/step-replace-profiler-new.png)

 9. Click **Save**
-10. Save this page in a broswer tab to use in the test step below.
+10. Save this page in a browser tab to use in the test step below.

 ## Test the end to end workflow